ravensorb/Plex-Meta-Manager-Config-Generator/README.md

                         Comma delimited list of libraries to process --output.path OUTPUT.PATH
-                        Root path to store generated files (default: ./data) --logLevel {INFO,WARN,DEBUG,CRITICAL}
+                        Root path to store generated files (default: ./data) --output.overwrite OUTPUT.OVERWRITE
+                        Overwrite existing files (default: False) --theMovieDatabase.apiKey THEMOVIEDATABASE.APIKEY
+                        The Movie Database API Key --thePosterDatabase.enablePro
+                        Enable Pro features for The Poster Database (requires you to be able to login to the site) --pmm.deltaOnly       Only generate files for items that do not already exist in current PMM configs --logLevel {INFO,WARN,DEBUG,CRITICAL}
                         Logging Level (default: INFO)